semgrep/semgrep-docs/docs/semgrep-code/pro-rules.md

 1. Go to [Semgrep Registry](https://semgrep.dev/r).
 2. Click on **Visibility > Pro rules**.
 3. Optional: Apply additional filters by entering search terms in the search box or selecting filters from drop-down boxes.
-4. For a single rule, click on the rule's card > Run locally.
+4. For a single rule, click the rule's card > Run locally.
 For rulesets, click the card.
 5. Copy and paste the snippet to your CLI or CI configuration file.
 You can add several rulesets.
 Refer to the following sample snippet:

 ### Adding Pro rules to your Semgrep org through the Registry